mehulagg/gitlab/doc/security/two_factor_authentication.md

 Once the OTP is verified, Git over SSH operations can be used for 15 minutes with the associated SSH key.

+WARNING:
+This feature does not protect the case when user's SSH private key is compromised.

+After having the OTP verified, anyone with user's valid associated SSH key could also use the Git over SSH operations for the next 15 minutes.

 ### Enable or disable Two-factor Authentication (2FA) for Git operations

 Two-factor Authentication (2FA) for Git operations is under development and not